MyCodeHan/scraping-reading-online-web-pt-120919/README.md

-# Scraping HTML with Nokogiri
+its loading # Scraping HTML with Nokogiri

 ## Learning Goals